Raising chickens can be many things: therapeutic, rewarding, fun and for beginners maybe a bit nerve wracking!

 You can read what perches are and why your hens need them here.

-In addition to a secure coop your chicken is also going to need access to some outside space; regardless of whether this is contained or free range.
+In addition to a secure coop, your chicken will need access to some outside space; regardless of whether this is contained or free range.

 You can read all about should I free range my chickens here.
 If you don’t want them to free range you could always use a chicken tractor.